-We would like to thank Kaplan Real Estate Education, a provider online real estate courses, for sponsoring this article.
-Kaplan offers a great e-book on “Launching Your Real Estate Career” which can be downloaded for free here.
+We would like to thank Brightwood Real Estate Education, a provider online real estate courses, for sponsoring this article.
+Brightwood offers a great e-book on “Launching Your Real Estate Career” which can be downloaded for free here.
 All views expressed in this article belong exclusively to Fit Small Business.

 After surviving your first few years as a real estate agent, you owe it to yourself to take the next step and learn how to become a real estate broker.
 You’ll make more money, get more respect from colleagues and clients, and best of all, have the opportunity to start your own brokerage and hire agents.